libdriver/ads1115/CONTRIBUTING.md

     #include <platform.h>
     ```

-32. A function only completes one function.
+32. A function should complete only one function.

 33. Duplicate code requires refinement of common function implementations.

-34. A single line should not be too long, no more than 128 characters, and a single function should not be too long.
-If it exceeds, it must be written in multiple lines, and a new line is divided at the low-priority operator.
-The operator is placed at the beginning of the new line, and the divided new line should be properly indented and matched with the previous line of code.
+34. A single line should not be too long, no more than 128 characters and a single function should not be too long.
+If it exceeds, it must be written in multiple lines and a new line is divided at the low-priority operator.
+The operator is placed at the beginning of a new line, the divided new line should be properly indented and matched with the previous line of code.

-35. Function nesting should not exceed 3 layers.
+35. Function nesting should not exceed three layers.

-36. For functions that can be called by multiple threads, the problem of multi-thread calling needs to be considered.
+36. For functions that can be called by multiple threads, multi-thread calling problem needs to be considered.

-37. The legality of function parameters is implemented by the calling function itself, and the return value is returned to the caller.
+37. The legality of function parameters is implemented by the calling function itself and the return value is returned to the caller.

 38. Unused variables, functions, etc. are deleted in time.

 39. Constants should be modified with const.

-40. Try to avoid using global variables and static variables in the function, and pay attention to volatile protection when optimizing with -O3.
+40. Try to avoid using global variables and static variables in the function and pay attention to add volatile to protect the program when optimizing with -O3.

 41. Check the validity of all non-parameter inputs, such as files, handle addresses, etc.

-42. Try not to exceed 5 function parameters, and use structures if there are more.
+42. Don't exceed five function parameters and use structures if there are more.

-43. Variable-length parameter functions cannot be used except printing functions.
+43. Variable length parameter functions cannot be used except printf function.

 44. In addition to common consensus abbreviations, function variables use full names whenever possible.